ericsink/SQLitePCL.raw/README.md

   2. They're on WinRT or something else that doesn't bundle SQLite at all.

   3. They need a custom SQLite, built with compile options customized for their situation.
+A common case here is wanting to use the FTS (full text search) feature of SQLite.

   4. They are substituting SQLCipher as their implementation of SQLite.